Globus Medical (NYSE:GMED) Updates FY 2022 Earnings Guidance

 Globus Medical (NYSE:GMED – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $2.10-$2.10 for the period, compared to the consensus EPS estimate of $2.10.
+The company provided earnings per share guidance of $2.10-$2.10 for the period, compared to the consensus earnings per share estimate of $2.10.
 The company issued revenue guidance of $1.02 billion-$1.02 billion, compared to the consensus revenue estimate of $1.03 billion.

-In related news, Director David D. Davidar sold 31,500 shares of the stock in a transaction dated Tuesday, April 19th.
-The shares were sold at an average price of $78.03, for a total value of $2,457,945.00.
-Following the sale, the director now directly owns 601,275 shares of the company’s stock, valued at approximately $46,917,488.25.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director James R. Tobin sold 10,000 shares of the stock in a transaction dated Thursday, March 10th.
-The shares were sold at an average price of $70.04, for a total transaction of $700,400.00.
+In related news, Director David D. Davidar sold 31,500 shares of Globus Medical stock in a transaction on Tuesday, April 19th.
+The stock was sold at an average price of $78.03, for a total value of $2,457,945.00.
+Following the completion of the transaction, the director now directly owns 601,275 shares in the company, valued at $46,917,488.25.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, SVP Kelly Huller sold 2,500 shares of Globus Medical stock in a transaction on Friday, April 8th.
+The shares were sold at an average price of $75.58, for a total value of $188,950.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 48,484 shares of company stock valued at $3,670,143.
-24.75% of the stock is owned by insiders.
+Over the last quarter, insiders sold 48,484 shares of company stock valued at $3,670,143.
+16.50% of the stock is currently owned by company insiders.

-Institutional investors have recently added to or reduced their stakes in the business.
-Covestor Ltd boosted its stake in shares of Globus Medical by 86.5% during the 1st quarter.
-Covestor Ltd now owns 785 shares of the medical device company’s stock worth $58,000 after purchasing an additional 364 shares during the last quarter.
-Pearl River Capital LLC acquired a new stake in shares of Globus Medical in the first quarter worth approximately $205,000.
-NewEdge Advisors LLC acquired a new stake in shares of Globus Medical in the fourth quarter worth approximately $229,000.
-XTX Topco Ltd acquired a new stake in shares of Globus Medical in the first quarter worth approximately $293,000.
-Finally, MML Investors Services LLC boosted its position in shares of Globus Medical by 9.8% in the fourth quarter.
-MML Investors Services LLC now owns 4,456 shares of the medical device company’s stock worth $322,000 after acquiring an additional 399 shares during the last quarter.
-67.19% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in GMED.
+Morgan Stanley lifted its holdings in Globus Medical by 5.4% during the 2nd quarter.
+Morgan Stanley now owns 207,689 shares of the medical device company’s stock worth $16,102,000 after buying an additional 10,577 shares during the last quarter.
+Guggenheim Capital LLC lifted its holdings in Globus Medical by 39.0% during the 4th quarter.
+Guggenheim Capital LLC now owns 5,081 shares of the medical device company’s stock worth $367,000 after buying an additional 1,426 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. purchased a new stake in shares of Globus Medical in the 4th quarter valued at about $327,000.
+MML Investors Services LLC lifted its holdings in shares of Globus Medical by 9.8% in the 4th quarter.
+MML Investors Services LLC now owns 4,456 shares of the medical device company’s stock valued at $322,000 after purchasing an additional 399 shares during the last quarter.
+Finally, Legal & General Group Plc lifted its holdings in shares of Globus Medical by 18.2% in the 4th quarter.
+Legal & General Group Plc now owns 414,263 shares of the medical device company’s stock valued at $29,910,000 after purchasing an additional 63,651 shares during the last quarter.
+67.19% of the stock is owned by institutional investors.

 About Globus Medical (Get Rating)